 - Serious Business: She takes her rivalries very seriously.

 - Speaks Fluent Animal: While she speaks to animals in a cutesy fashion, in the anime, she can understand what her pets are saying.
 In One For All one of her communications show her having a conversation with Hamuzou (who's offscreen).
+This is referenced in Episode 4 of the anime.

 - Tan Lines